 Unforeseen circumstances - such as a fire or flood in your premises - could mean you lose your tax and accounting records.
 Simon Wicks finds out what to do if you lose financial records and what help you can expect from HMRC

-"It's a statutory obligation for you to keep financial records and file an accurate tax return," says Russell Cockburn, former tax inspector and now a tax consultant with Bluebell House Consultants.
+"It's a statutory obligation for you to keep financial records and file an accurate tax return," says Russell Cockburn, former tax inspector and now head of tax at Lamont Pridmore.

 In the wake of the 2011 riots, for example, HMRC started a helpline for businesses concerned about their tax return or meeting scheduled payments.